 One of the biggest lessons from DHL Start-up Lab was to walk the talk.
 Just like any innovation project, start small and iterate fast.
 Understand what is currently most risky for your innovation program and what you can do to de-risk.

 Innovation programs need to act upon the same principles which they teach to the teams they support.
 You need to focus on what your customers (the teams and/or your management) need, run experiments and iteratively learn from them, constantly improving your program and maximizing your speed of learning so that in the end you are creating real value.
 Only this way the teams you support will take you seriously.
 And only this way your management will continue to pay your bills.
 One way we used to get started quickly and then learn along the way was to use an off-the-shelf structure for the first batches of our program and then subsequently build a completely individual setup from scratch for later batches.Johannes Naumann, Head of DHL Start-up Lab

 If you’d like to read more about the learnings from DHL Start-up Lab, they wrote a great article about the Learnings from running an Intrapreneurship Program at Deutsche Post DHL Group.

 Download your copy of the Playbook

-To help more intrapreneurs than just the DHL employees who were lucky enough to participate in DHL Start-up Lab, DHL Start-up Lab and we are releasing the full Playbook to the public.
-We hope it can help you on your journey and give you the same support as the dozens of teams we helped in the past two years.
+To help more intrapreneurs than just the DHL employees, DHL Start-up Lab and NEXT Amsterdam are releasing the full Playbook to the public.
+We hope it can help you on your journey and give you the same support as the dozens of teams we have helped in the past two years.